alexagedah/MachineLearningBitcoin/README.md

 # Machine-Learning-Bitcoin
-A first attempt forecasting bitcoin returns using on-chain data
+On-chain analysis gained popularity during the crypto bullmarket in 2020 - 2021.
+Does this analysis actually have predictive power?
+Can on-chain analysis predict tomorrow's return on bitcoin?

-In this project I attempt to use a linear regression to forecast the log returns of Bitcoin.
+In this project I attempt to use a multiple linear regression model to forecast the next day's log returns of Bitcoin using on-chain data as the features.

 Below are the on-chain metrics used.
 AVBLS : The Average block size in MB